mfortin014/mvp_menu_optimizer/docs/reference/glossary.md

 ### RLS (Row-Level Security)
 Postgres policy system (used by Supabase) that filters rows per user/tenant.
 Ensures tenants can only see their own data.

+### Roll-forward
+Fix forward with a new commit and redeploy, instead of rolling back.

 ### Rollback
 Returning the system to a previous healthy artifact or turning a flag off.
 Prefer rollback over hot-fixing in production.

+### SBOM (Software Bill of Materials)
+A manifest of components and versions in your artifact.
+Useful for security and compliance; v1 item.

 ### Scope (Commit Scope)
 A short identifier in parentheses that narrows the commit (e.g., `feat(intake): …`).
 Helps generate focused release notes.
 See: [Commits & Changelog](../policy/commits_and_changelog.md).